- 7+ English and Maths: public school entrance exams

 'My lessons with Natasha have been extremely helpful and have reignited my love for English.
 I have now decided to apply for English at University!'' - A Level English Student

 ''Natasha was completely delightful and my son and her had a great first session together.
 She was very understanding and moved at a pace that suited him brilliantly.
-She was very patient and explained everything thoroughly.
 We look forward to continuing lessons with her.'' - Mother of a GCSE history student